South African energy crisis: Loadshedding periods

-First period: 2007 – 2008
+First period: 2007–2008

 The first period of chronic power shortages occurred in late 2007 and lasted until at least May 2008.
 Investigative television show Carte Blanche reported that part of the problem is related to the supply of coal to the coal-fired power plants.
 Several other causes have been postulated, including skills shortages and increasing demand for electricity around the country.
 Daily load shedding occurred for the first time for two weeks in January 2008.

 Eskom was criticised for exporting electricity to neighbouring African states while not having the capacity to meet South Africa's demand.
 Eskom, however, announced on 20 January 2008 that it had ceased to export power.
 The government claimed the shortage had caught them by surprise since the South African economy had grown faster than expected; however, their target growth rate of 6% per year was not reached from 1996 to 2004.
 The average GDP growth rate during this period was 3.1%.

 The year 2012 was frequently mentioned as the earliest possible end to the power shortages.

 Second period: November 2014 – February 2015

 The Majuba power plant lost its capacity to generate power after a collapse of one of its coal storage silos on 1 November 2014.
 The Majuba power plant delivered approximately 10% of the country's entire capacity and the collapse halted the delivery of coal to the plant.
-A second silo developed a major crack on 20 November causing the shut down of the plant again, this after temporary measures were instituted to deliver coal to the plant.
+A second silo developed a major crack on 20 November causing the shut down of the plant again, after temporary measures were instituted to deliver coal to the plant.

 On 5 December 2014, Eskom started major stage three load shedding in South Africa after the shut down of two power plants on 4 November (of said year) due to diesel shortages.
 It was also reported that the Palmiet and Drakensberg Pumped Storage Schemes were also experiencing difficulties due to a depletion of water reserve to the Hydro plants.
 Stage three was the highest degree of load shedding then.

-On Thursday 4 November, Eskom fell 4000 MW short of the country's electricity demand of 28000 MW.
+On Thursday 5 November, Eskom fell 4000 MW short of the country's electricity demand of 28000 MW.
 The power utility has the ability to produce 45583 MW but could only supply 24000 MW due to "planned and unplanned" maintenance.
 One turbine at Eskom's Duvha Power Station is still out of commission due to an "unexplained incident" in March 2014.
 Load shedding was scheduled to resume in February 2015, due to industry start up, after the December holiday period.